Adventure Climber Mo Beck Doesn’t Believe in Excuses

 Even now, with years of experience, Beck still has to convince her “monkey brain,” as she calls the intrinsic desire to stay alive, to climb.

-Her rational brain tells her the ropes are safe, the carabiners are safe, the belay system is safe.
-Her monkey brain tells her that falling will hurt and maybe a lot and why do we want to do this, anyway?
+Her rational brain tells her the ropes, carabiners and belay system are safe.
+Her monkey brain tells her that falling will hurt—maybe a lot—and why do we want to do this, anyway?
 “From the bottom, they all look scary,” she says.

-This article originally appeared in the March/April 2021 issue of SUCCESS magazine.
+This article originally appeared in the March/April 2021 issue of SUCCESS magazine and has been updated.
+Photos by © Daniel Gajda.